 Canon SL2 versus Nikon D5500

-An illustration of the physical size and weight of the Canon SL2 and the Nikon D5500 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the SL2 – represents the basis or 100 percent across all the size and weight measures).
+The physical size and weight of the Canon SL2 and the Nikon D5500 are illustrated in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the SL2 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5500 is somewhat larger (6 percent) than the Canon SL2.
 However, the D5500 is slightly lighter (7 percent) than the SL2.
 In this context, it is worth noting that neither the SL2 nor the D5500 are weather-sealed.